 I take exception to your article about electrical (electronic) circuits as compared to hydraulic flow in the August 2007 issue of H&P.

-I would like to take exception to your article about electrical (electronic) circuits as compared to hydraulic flow in the August 2007 issue of Hydraulics & Pneumatics.
+I take exception to your article about electrical (electronic) circuits as compared to hydraulic flow in the August 2007 issue of Hydraulics & Pneumatics.

-1. In Figure 1 of the article with the OPEN switch, there is absolutely no potential applied to the motor from the battery.
+1. In Figure 1 of the article (with the OPEN switch), there is absolutely no potential applied to the motor from the battery.
 That is a fact.
-However, to the right of that with the valve open, there could still be a very slight potential on the hydraulic device.
+However, in the drawing below that, that with the valve open, there could still be a very slight potential on the hydraulic device.
 It may not be much, but could be a little.
 This is a difference in that if the flow of the valve is obstructed even slightly, the device could activate.
 In the lower portion of Figure 1, I agree that the circuits are the same, full electrical flow and full hydraulic flow.

 2. To make Figure 1 more correct, you would need to change the switch in the upper left to parallel grounded and closed to make a similar circuit as upper right drawing.